GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation

-To facilitate the training of neural semantic parser, the target IR sequence should share similar structures in correspondence to the input utterance.
+To facilitate the training of the neural semantic parser, the target IR sequence should share a similar syntax in correspondence to the input utterance.

-To achieve this, first, the structure of IR should match how users typically raise queries.
+To achieve this, the IR structure should first match how users typically raise queries.
 Therefore, we simplify the triple-based structure in graph query languages into a more natural subject-verb-object syntactic construction \cite{tomlin2014basic}.
-Take Figure \ref{fig:examples}'s task setting as an example, the two triples \texttt{(?e instance\_of ?c)} and \texttt{(?c name "film")} as the entity concept constraint in SPARQL are simplified to the sentence subject ``\texttt{<C>} \textit{film} \texttt{</C>}'' in \tool.
-Multi-hop relationship and attribute queries are also formulated as relative clauses following the English expression thus can be comfortably generated by a language-model-based neural semantic parser.
+Take Figure \ref{fig:examples}'s task setting as an example, the two triples \texttt{(?e instance\_of ?c)} and \texttt{(?c name ``film'')} as the entity concept constraint in SPARQL are simplified to the sentence subject ``\texttt{<C>} \textit{film} \texttt{</C>}'' in \tool.
+Multi-hop relationship and attribute queries are formulated as relative clauses similar to the English expression and thus can be comfortably generated by a language-model-based neural semantic parser.